 Creativity has the power to help tackle major global challenges and change behaviour

 Since 1974, World Environment Day has been a day for encouraging worldwide awareness and action to protect our environment.
 This year, something has changed, and the call-to-action has taken on a new sense of urgency.
-The UN estimates we have only 11 years to limit a climate change catastrophe, and around the world communities are coming together to ask what we can do as a society to help avoid a crisis.
+The United Nations estimates we have only 11 years to limit a climate change catastrophe, and around the world communities are coming together to ask what we can do as a society to help avoid a crisis.

 At WPP, we believe creativity has the power to help tackle major global challenges and persuade people to behave and think differently.
-For our clients, there is a major business imperative too; it’s estimated that sustainability business model innovation could open up economic opportunities worth $12 trillion and create 380 million jobs1.
+For our clients, there is a major business imperative too; it’s estimated that sustainability business model innovation could open up economic opportunities worth $12 trillion and create 380 million jobs.

 This year’s World Environment Day focuses on air quality, and there are projects where we have helped clients reimagine how we can help address this environmental challenge, such as our work for Volvo in India to create a filter than can be easily fitted onto domestic fans.

 We have also prioritised using our creativity to work with clients to help reduce single-use plastics and change how plastic can be recycled, re-used, or refilled.

 The scale of the problem is clear: earlier this year undersea explorer Victor Vescovo discovered sweet wrappers and plastic bags alongside undiscovered species including translucent sea-pigs during the deepest ocean dive in history, at the bottom of the Pacific Ocean’s Mariana Trench.
 Today there are 5.25 trillion pieces of plastic debris littering our oceans, threatening the existence of entire species of marine life in even the most remote and inaccessible parts of the planet.